Find out how to make a complaint about the regulators and how we investigate complaints.

 We will acknowledge your complaint within 5 working days.
-Your complaint will then be assessed and we will let you know within 4 weeks if we cannot investigate your complaint and explain why.
+We will then let you know within 4 weeks if we cannot investigate it and explain why.

-If we consider your complaint to be justified we will apologise and if appropriate, explain what we intend to do to fix the problem or prevent it from happening again.
+If we consider your complaint to be justified we will apologise and, if appropriate, explain what we intend to do to fix the problem or prevent it happening again.
 Depending on the circumstances, we may offer you a goodwill payment in recognition of any inconvenience you have suffered.

 If you are unhappy with the outcome of your complaint

 If your complaint was handled by the business area it related to and you are unhappy with the response, you can refer it to the Complaints Team.